compgenomicslab/TreeProfiler/README.md

     --annotated_tree      inputtree already annot                 ated by treeprofileer --no_colnames         metadata table doesn't contain columns name --text_column TEXT_COLUMN
-                            <col1,col2> names of columns which need to be read as categorical data
+                            <col1,col2> names, column index or index range of columns which need to be read as categorical data
     --num_column NUM_COLUMN
-                            <col1,col2> names of columns         which need to be read as numerical data
+                            <col1,col2> names, column index or index range of columns         which need to be read as numerical data
     --bool_column BOOL_COLUMN
-                            <col1,col2> names of columns which need to be read as boolean data
+                            <col1,col2> names, column index or index range of columns which need to be read as boolean data
     --text_column_idx TEXT_COLUMN_IDX
                             1,2,3 or 1-5 index of columns which need to be read as categorical data --num_column_idx NUM_COLUMN_IDX